SaiTeja-da/Power-Bi-Projects-/README.md

 Key Features & Analysis
   The dashboard is structured to provide a multi-layered view of the business performance:
   Product Performance Analysis:
-  Top/Bottom Products: Identify the best-selling and least-selling products by revenue and units sold.
-  Profitability Metrics: Analyze gross profit, net profit margins, and cost of goods sold (COGS) at a product level.
+  Profitability Metrics: Revenue and sales performance.
   Category Breakdown: Compare the performance of different food and beverage categories (e.g., packaged goods, beverages, fresh produce).
   Seasonal Trend Analysis:
   Time-Series Charts: Visualize monthly, quarterly, and yearly trends for sales, revenue, and profit.